shopspring/puppet-nsq/README.md

 ## Limitations

-Currently only tested on Ubuntu 16.04 and Puppet 4.x
+Currently only tested on Ubuntu 16.04, Centos 7, Puppet 4.x, and Puppet 5.x.